M4riko/test/README.md

 The program is launched using: "python robot.py" an additional parameter "-v" can be used to activate verbose mode which will give a response after every command.
+The user can also choose to save the commands in a file and give the filename as parameter.

+usage: robot.py [-h] [-v] [filename]

 Once started the following commands can be used: